Xelentra1/serpent_tracer/README.md

 ## Features

 - **Stop and Resume Tracing**: Automatically pauses on `hlt` and resumes on `call rax` into the shellcode.
-- **Self-Modification Patching**: Sets register values to `0` when encountering `test reg, reg` within the shellcode, ensuring continuous shellcode execution.
+- **Patch checks for correct user input**: Sets register values to `0` when encountering `test reg, reg` within the shellcode, ensuring continuous shellcode execution with any user input.
-- **Configurable Tracing**: Allows for clean traces that exclude self-modifying instructions from the trace.
+- **Configurable Tracing**: Allows for clean traces that excludes self-modifying instructions from the trace.

 ## Requirements